UniMath/agda-unimath/README.md

 Names may also refer to types of the hypotheses used in the construction.
 Since the first objective of a name is to describe the type of the constructed term, the description of the hypotheses comes after the description of the conclusion in a name.
 For example, the term `is-equiv-is-contr-map` is a function of type `is-contr-map f → is-equiv f`, where `f` is a function already assumed.
 This convention has the advantage that if we have `H : is-contr-map f`, then the term `is-equiv-is-contr-map H` contains the description `is-contr-map` closest to the variable `H` of which it is a description.

-1. Names are mostly in lowercase, with words split by hyphens.
+1. Names are by default in lowercase, with words split by hyphens.
+2. Important concepts can be capitalized.
+Usually, capitalized concepts form categories.
+Examples include `UU`, `Prop`, `Set`, `Semigroup`, `Monoid`, `Group`, `Preorder`, `Poset`, `Precat`, `Cat`.
-2. Names describe the object that is constructed first.
+3. Names describe the object that is constructed first.
 For some theorems, the later part of a name contains descriptions of the hypotheses.
-3. The symbol for path concatenation is obtained by typing `\.`
+4. The symbol for path concatenation is obtained by typing `\.`

 ### Characterizing identity types